 Mon - Fri, 8:00am - 4:30pm CST

 Submit Online Inquiry

 The Southern Redbelly Dace is one of the most strikingly beautiful fish in Iowa.
 A cream colored lateral band is layered between dark bands on the sides.
 A top dark band starts at the edge of the gill cover and turns into a series of spots at the base of the tail.
 The lower band encircles the snout and ends in the tail, black dots appear along the back before the dorsal fin and the mid-dorsal stripe may also appear as a series of dots.
 Its scales are minute.

 Distributed throughout the upper portions of the Winnebago, Shellrock, Wapsipinicon, Turkey, Maquoketa, and Misssissippi rivers in northeast Iowa.
 Scattered populations exist in northwest, central, and east-central streams.

 plant material and detritus

 Spawning of southern redbelly dace occurs from May through July over silt-free, gravel bottomed riffles.
-The nests of other stream minnows may be utilized for egg deposition.
+The nests of other stream minnows may be used for egg deposition.
 Spawning takes place in schools with 2 males usually accompanying a female.
 Fecundity varies from 200 to over 6,000 eggs.
-This fish is primarily a vegetarian feeding on plant material and bottom slime.
+This fish is primarily a vegetarian eating plant material and bottom slime.
 Adults may reach 3 inches in length.
 These minnows are difficult to keep in an aquarium, but the effort is rewarded by the dazzling color display.

-The southern redbelly dace was originally listed in the genus Chrosomus, but it is currently in the genus Phoxinus, which links the native genus to the old world genus of the same name.
+The Southern Redbelly Dace was originally listed in the genus Chrosomus, but it is currently in the genus Phoxinus, which links the native genus to the old world genus of the same name.